 We’d hear others talk about how many weddings they’d shot the previous season, or portrait sessions they were booking during the fall.
 How “easy” it was.
 How they were “turning people away” and “just couldn’t keep up” with all the inquiries they were getting.
 All the while, we were desperate for our inbox to ding and it not be a Kohl’s coupon.
 When we did book a few, we really had to fight for them.
 With everything we had.
 Then, when we should’ve been celebrating, because we’d just finished a session for a paying client (not just a friend) and done our best work ever, we’d get home, open up social media, or look at someone else’s blog from the same location… and see how far we still had to go.

 We let comparison steal our joy

-There are thousands of other factors that affect where you are and what you’ve done up until this moment in your life, and although those shouldn’t be used as excuses or crutches to avoid the hustle it takes to make it in this business (because it takes hustle… a lot of it), give yourself permission to use them to celebrate what you have achieved… and what you still can.
-Because if there’s one thing we’ve learned in this business, in any business, (heck!) in life, it’s that there’s not a finite amount of compliments, happiness or encouragement in this world.
-There’s an unlimited amount, and it’s ours for the taking.
-But as important as it is for us to take some for ourselves, it’s more potent and powerful when we share it with others.
+There are thousands of other factors that affect where you are and what you’ve done up until this moment in your life, and although those shouldn’t be used as excuses or crutches to avoid the hustle it takes to make it in this business (because it takes hustle… a lot of it), give yourself permission stop every now and then to celebrate what you have achieved, and get excited about what you still can… and will.
+Because if there’s one thing we’ve learned in this business.
+In any business.
+Heck!
+In life.
+It’s that there’s not a finite amount of compliments or encouragement in this world.
+There’s an unlimited amount, and we all need it, but it starts with giving it.

-We help people take great photos and build profitable businesses that change lives.
+We help people take better photos and build successful photography businesses.
 Get our free photography and business coaching delivered straight to your inbox every week.